 The Problem with Favicon Generators

-produce different compression, different background handling, different
+give you different compression, different background handling, and different

 What Browsers Actually Need